-Understanding the use of traffic lights is one of the basics that every driver and pedestrian should know.
-But aside from learning that the lights signal when to stop, pause, and drive ahead, have you ever wondered why out of seven flashing colors in rainbow, traffic lights use green, yellow, and red?
+Traffic lights are a common sight, especially in urban areas.
+As the name suggests they help control traffic and are one of the basic things that every driver and pedestrian should know about.
+But aside from learning that the lights signal when to stop, slow down, and drive ahead, have you ever wondered why out of seven flashing colors in the rainbow, traffic lights use green, yellow, and red?
 I mean, why not violet, blue or orange?

 To feed your curiosity, we have made a rundown of interesting facts about traffic lights.